Cracker shop owners told to comply with safety norms

 The staff of the shops and license holders should be aware of how to respond to emergencies.
 The owners should maintain a proper stock registry and produce the same to officials during inspections.

 Crackers that produce noise above 125 decibels are not permitted to be sold.
-No gun powder or nitro compound should be stocked.
+Apart from varieties of crackers, no gun powder or nitro compound should be stocked.
 The crackers should be kept in a place measuring between nine square metre and 25 square metre.
 All electrical equipment and cables should be safely covered.

 There should be a distance of 15 metres between shops selling crackers.
 All fire fighting equipment should be kept ready.
 He advised the shop owners to adopt all safety measures for a accident-free Deepavali, the release said.